Why men need to have a health check up - encouraging South Australian men to get a regular health check up

 Making healthy lifestyle changes can be harder than it sounds though.
-That’s where the Get Healthy Information and Coaching Service can help.
-The free Get Healthy telephone coaching service can help you set goals, identify healthy changes and keep you motivated and on track to meet your goals.
-Further information is available on the Get Healthy website.
+That’s where the Better Health Coaching Service can help.
+The free Better Health telephone coaching service can help you set goals, identify healthy changes and keep you motivated and on track to meet your goals.
+Further information is available on the Better Health website.

 The Foundation 49 website includes a one minute men’s health check that can be printed off and taken to your GP.
 The site also includes a more detailed DIY health check and men’s health information.